 Located in the Mt.
 Vernon neighborhood of Baltimore, the University of Baltimore specializes in business, law, and public affairs.
 Around 5,500 students attend UB, split pretty evenly among the undergraduate and graduate programs.
 UB’s graduate programs include everything from public administration to fine arts.
+Features

 The University of Baltimore offers a 42 credit-hour MS in Negotiations and Conflict Management degree.
 This is an interdisciplinary program that trains you for diverse career options.
 Whether you want to work in health care, social work, public administration, or international relations, UB will help you get there.
 Classes include:

 For those interested in the legal issues related to conflict, UB allows you to earn a joint JD/MS degree.
 You’ll take courses through the law school, developing the skills and knowledge that are necessary for positions in government, nonprofit, or within private organizations.
 This program takes between three and four years to complete.

 Nestled in the heart of the Willamette Valley, the University of Oregon is located in Eugene, OR.
 UO is a sprawling research university that has garnered the highest classification from the Carnegie Foundation.
 Around 23,000 students attend UO.
 Features

 The University of Oregon’s School of Law offers a Master’s in Conflict and Dispute Resolution program.
 Whether you want to train to negotiate conflict at the interpersonal or international level, UO will help you actualize your career goals.
 You’ll gain hands-on experience through internships and a final project.
 And you’ll take exciting coursework that covers: